Croton-on-Hudson, New York: History

-People lived from at latest about 7000 BC in what would become the village.
+Humans have lived in the area that would become Croton-on-Hudson since at least 7000 BC.
 The Kitchawanc tribe, part of the Wappinger Confederacy of the Algonquian peoples, signed a peace treaty with the newly arriving Dutch people at Croton Point in 1645, now commemorated by a plaque in the park there.

-Stephanus van Cortlandt began acquiring land in the area in 1677 (the year he became mayor of New York City) to create a manor.
+Stephanus van Cortlandt began acquiring land in the area to build a manor in 1677, the same year he became mayor of New York City.
 It was granted by royal patent in 1697 as the Manor of Cortlandt, including the area known as Croton Landing where the Croton River meets the Hudson River, where the manor house was built.
-A 1718 census reports 91 inhabitants including Dutch settlers and English Quakers.
+A 1718 census reported 91 inhabitants, including Dutch settlers and English Quakers.
 People worked the manor primarily as farmers or millers.

 In the mid- to late 1800s first the Croton Dam, then the New Croton Dam, and the Croton Aqueduct were built on the Croton River to supply New York City, along with the New York Central Railroad station on the Hudson River.
 Many Irish, Italian and German immigrants moved to the area to work on those projects, increasing the population dramatically.
 By 1898, when the Village incorporated, the population was 1,000 people, growing to 1,700 people in the early 1900s.